MPH Practicum in Nutritional Sciences

 - Have Nutritional Sciences Program Faculty Advisor sign the form.

-- Once the SPH Assistant Director of Student Affairs receives your completed Learning Contract, she will initiate a contract with the practicum site.
+- Once the SPH-MPH Practicum Program receives your completed MPH Practicum Learning Contract, they will check if there is a current Education Affiliation Agreement with the practicum site.
+If not, one will be initiated.
 This contract may take a few weeks and must be in place before you start at the facility.

 - Complete your practicum project.
 Periodically report on your progress to the Faculty Advisor (at least quarterly).